PagerDuty/backstage-plugin/CONTRIBUTING.md

 If you're picking up an existing issue, you can simply post your comment and discuss your proposed changes.
 If instead you're proposing a new feature, you can start by creating a new [feature request issue](https://github.com/PagerDuty/backstage-plugin/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=) and discuss your proposed change with the maintainers.

-Another way to collect feedback on a new feature request is to use Backstage's [Discord](https://discord.gg/backstage-687207715902193673) server.
+Another way to collect feedback on a new feature request is to use Backstage's [Discord](https://discord.gg/backstage-687207715902193673) server or by sharing it in [PagerDuty's community forum](https://community.pagerduty.com).

 ### Step 3: Have fun coding!

 Do your thing but please make sure you follow the rules:

 * Work against the latest source on the **next** branch.
-This will allow maintainers to publish pre-release versions with changes before releasing a supported version.
+This will allow maintainers to publish pre-release versions with changes before releasing a stable version.
 * Try to maintain a single feature/bugfix per pull request.
 It's okay to introduce a little bit of housekeeping changes along the way, but try to avoid conflating multiple features.
 Eventually, all these are going to go into a single commit, so you can use that to frame your scope.
 * Add **unit tests** that test your changes when applicable.
 This is especially important for new features and bug fixes, as it helps you to make sure that your changes are working as intended.
 * Lint and test the code.
 Pull request builds will run the same checks as well.